Edward V

 Edward V (2 November 1470 – presumably July 1483) was King of England from 9 April to 25 June 1483.
 He succeeded his father, Edward IV, upon the latter's death.
-Edward V was never crowned, and his brief reign was dominated by the influence of his uncle and Lord Protector, the Duke of Gloucester, who deposed him to reign as King Richard III; this was confirmed by the Titulus Regius, an Act of Parliament which denounced any further claims through Edward IV's heirs by delegitimising Edward V and all of his siblings.
-This was later repealed by Henry VII, who subsequently married Elizabeth of York, Edward V's eldest sister.
+Edward V was never crowned, and his brief reign was dominated by the influence of his uncle and Lord Protector, the Duke of Gloucester, who deposed him to reign as King Richard III.
+This was confirmed by the Titulus Regius, an act of Parliament that denounced any further claims through Edward IV's heirs by delegitimising Edward V and all of his siblings.
+The act was later repealed by parliament under Henry VII, who married Elizabeth of York, Edward V's eldest sister.

 Edward V and his younger brother, Richard of Shrewsbury, are known as the Princes in the Tower.
 They disappeared after being sent to heavily guarded royal lodgings in the Tower of London.
-Responsibility for their disappearance (and presumed deaths) is widely attributed to Richard III, who sent them to the Tower, but the lack of conclusive evidence and conflicting contemporary accounts allow for other possibilities.
+Responsibility for their disappearance, and presumed deaths, is widely attributed to Richard III, who sent them to the Tower, but the lack of conclusive evidence and conflicting contemporary accounts allow for other possibilities.